kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Curate the External Dependencies Section

 A "Dependencies" section should be curated which outlines how external dependency versions have changed since the last release.
-See [the v1.25 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.25.md#dependencies-1) for an example.

-Note that there are [plans in the process to formalize and automate the process of aggregating the changes](https://github.com/kubernetes/community/issues/2234), but this is currently [a very manual process](https://github.com/kubernetes/sig-release/pull/398).

-To update an entry in this section the following steps must be performed:

-- Pick an entry, for example "Update default etcd server to 3.3.10 for kubernetes 1.14. ([#71615](https://github.com/kubernetes/kubernetes/pull/71615))"
-- Open the linked PR 71615 and find which files and lines it modifies
-- Open the same files in the `kubernetes/kubernetes` master branch and see if the version changed from v3.3.10
-- Look at the history of the file and find which commit / PR changed the version
-- Update the entry with the new version and PR URL
-- Update the entry message accordingly - if the version has changed or it has been preserved between versions
-- The website [lwkd.info](http://lwkd.info/) has weekly Kubernetes updates that often include information about changes in dependencies under a "Version Updates" section
-- Kubernetes is released with the completed notes!
+These changes are currently [automatically aggregated](https://github.com/kubernetes/community/issues/2234), but should still be manually validated for correct content and formatting.

 ## Release Cycle Milestone Activities: